-Abstract
+Abstract.
 In this paper we present an approach towards a framework based on the type theory ECC (Extended Calculus of Constructions) in which specifications, programs and operators for modular development by stepwise refinement can be formally described and reasoned about.
-We show that generic software development steps can be expressed as higher-order functions and demonstrate that proofs about their asserted effects can be carried out in the underlying logical calculus.
+We demonstrate how generic software development steps can be expressed as higher-order functions and how proofs about their asserted effects can be carried out in the underlying logical calculus.

-For transformations requiring syntactic manipulations of objects, a two-level system comprising a Meta- and an Object-level is provided, and it is shown how transformations can be formalized that faithfully represent operators on the object level.
+For formalizing transformations that require syntactic manipulation of objects, we introduce a two-level system combining a meta-level and an object level and show how to express and reason about transformations that faithfully represent object-level operators.